-I understand that we all have different threshold for public speaking.
-If you are uncomfortable speaking in public come to see me and let's work on an individual plan for your own class participation.
+I understand that we all have different threshold for engagement in the discussions.
+If you are uncomfortable developing your discussion points contact me and let's work on an individual plan for your own class participation.
 It is all about personal growth.